DiegoBast1/BI-Dashboards-Analytics/Chocolate C. Business Performance Report - SQL & Power BI/README.md

 # Chocolate Company Business Performance Report with SQL and Power BI

 ## Project Purpose
-To analyze Total Sales by Year, Average Profit by Market, Average Profit by Category and Total Sales
+Create a business summary dashboard with key general information to understand the company's performance.

 ## Data sources
 awesome-chocolates SQL database

 ## Tools Used
-Excel to store the data
+- SQL (MySQL)
-Power BI to load, clean and create visuals with data to answer business questions
+- Power BI

-## Key Insights Found
+## Key Insights
 Technology is the most profitable category
 Unites States, APAC and the EU are the most profitable markets
 $2.19M in Total Sales from 2011 to 2015